JSheare/TGF_and_glow_search_program/README.md

 ### **Single day:**
 To search a single day only, enter a command of the following form:

-    python search.py yymmdd yymmdd detector
+    python3 search.py yymmdd yymmdd detector

 where 'yy' corresponds to the year, 'mm' corresponds to the month, and 'dd' corresponds to the day.
 <br/>
-Note that if you have multiple python versions installed you may need to replace 'python' with 'python3'.
+Note that if you are running the program on Windows you may need to replace 'python3' with 'python'.
 <br/>
 Here's an example for GODOT data on December 3rd, 2015:

-    python search.py 151203 151203 GODOT
+    python3 search.py 151203 151203 GODOT

 ### **Date Range:**
 To search a range of dates, follow the same instructions given for a single day, but replace the second 'yymmdd' with the last date in the desired range.
 Here's an example for THOR5 data from July 1st, 2022 to August 31st, 2022:

-    python search.py 220701 220831 THOR5
+    python3 search.py 220701 220831 THOR5

 ### **Program Modes:**
 The program has several 'modes' that give it enhanced functionality.
 Here's a list of them all and how to use them: